Labor Relations

 Section 1.
 Sick time off accrual is provided as a form of insurance to minimize loss of compensation to eligible employees due solely to reasons specified below.

 Section 2.
 Accrual.
-Full-time employees (prorated for part-time) accrue eight (8) hours of sick leave for each month of completed regular monthly service.
-Sick leave accrues at a rate of one (1) hour for every forty (40) hours worked when leave without pay exceeds eighty (80) hours (prorated for part-time) in any calendar month.
+Full-time employees (prorated for part-time) accrue eight (8) hours of sick time off for each month of completed regular monthly service.
+Employees with unpaid time off exceeding eighty (80) hours (prorated for part-time) in a calendar month will earn a monthly accrual proportionate to the number of hours in pay status for the month.

 Section 3.
 Eligible employees may elect to receive monetary compensation for accrued sick time off as follows: